wongm/tram-t-light-controller/readme.md

 Note red is wired to the normally closed contacts, so that relay 2 does not need to be energised at all times.
 Relay 1 is not used, as it is connected to GPIO pin 16 which always turns ON when the board is powered up.

-DANGER: I'm powering everything from 240 V AC, as this is what the LED modules inside my traffic light run from.
+**DANGER**: I'm powering everything from 240 V AC, as this is what the LED modules inside my traffic light run from.

 So I've enclosed the relay board inside a 3D printed case to ensure nothing comes in contact with bare PCB traces.
 STL file for it can be found here: